andrewgreen5610/HalfTails/README.md

 ## Objectives

-It is only a *documentation project*,  "plug-and-play" sequence of instructions to cretate secure (the most secure and reliable possible!)
-[Live USB](https://en.wikipedia.org/wiki/Live_USB) using:
+It is only a *documentation project*,  "plug-and-play" sequence of instructions to cretate standard, reliable and secure  [live USB](https://en.wikipedia.org/wiki/Live_USB) using:

 * standard Linux: *minimal* [Debian Stable](https://wiki.debian.org/DebianStable)
 * Live USB basic or persistent options